rwieruch/blog_robinwieruch_content/nextjs-redux-saga.md

 +++
-title = "Redux and Redux Saga in Next.js" description = "A couple of basic setup steps to use Redux combined with Redux Saga in Next.js.
+title = "Redux Saga in Next.js by Example" description = "A couple of basic setup steps to use Redux combined with Redux Saga in Next.js.
 Whereas Next.js enables you to build server-side rendered React applications, Redux and Redux Saga make sure to handle your state not only on the client-side, but also on the server-side.
 The sagas are used for asynchronous actions and side-effects ..." date = "2017-06-28T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"]